-Prior to 1969 the mineral beryl was the primary ore of the rare chemical element beryllium but since then this exceptionally light weight metal has mostly been extracted from bertrandite.
-Although it can also be found in a number of other minerals most are extremely rare.
+Prior to 1969 beryl was the primary ore of the rare chemical element beryllium.
+Since then this exceptionally light weight metal has mostly been extracted from bertrandite.
+Although it can also be found in a number of other minerals, most are extremely rare.

-Gemstones cut from beryl are highly sought after and many of the world's largest and flawless specimens can be found in museum collections around the world.
+Gemstones cut from beryl are highly sought after.
+Many of the world's largest and flawless specimens are housed in museum collections around the world.

-Beryl which grades 7½ to 8 on Mohs scale of mineral hardness is believed to have been one of the gemstones in high priest breastplate.
-This religious garment is spoken about in the bible and was worn by the Jewish high priest.
+Beryl which grades 7.5 to 8 on Mohs scale of mineral hardness is believed to have been one of the gemstones in high priest breastplate.
+This religious garment spoken about in the bible was worn by the first Jewish high priest.

-Although aquamarine is the traditional birthstone for the month of October beryl is also considered to be acceptable because it's basically the same stone.
+Although aquamarine is the traditional birthstone for the month of October, beryl is also acceptable because it's basically the same stone.

 The mineral beryl is mined primarily in Brazil, Zimbabwe, South Africa, Namibia and the United States.

 The green beryl in our first photo which is from Colombia is on display in the Natural History Museum Los Angeles.
 Both photographs are courtesy of Stan Celestian.
-Click either image to be redirected to the original full size photo.
+Click either image to be redirected to the original non-compressed photo.